PERSPECTIVE LIVING MAGAZINE

 Do we work because we need an income for our mortgage, or for our children’s education?

-More people are changing that need by moving to a more afforable country.
-Or start a different kind of life where they replace a focus on money with something else, something that they care about.
+More people are changing that need by moving to a more affordable country.
+Or start a different life where they replace a focus on money with something else, something that they care about.

 Discover more from PERSPECTIVE LIVING MAGAZINE